IndulaKulawardana/Non-parametric-sign-test/README.md

 a) Install python 3x and pip

 b) Create a virtual environment.
-   In command shell/terminal, go to your project’s directory and run venv using below command.
+   In command shell/terminal, go to your project’s directory and run venv using following command.

-   'python -m venv *name*'
+   'python -m venv venv'

-   If you give the name for venv, venv will create a virtual Python installation in the venv folder.

 c) Before starting installing packages in the created virtual environment, you need to activate the virtual environment using following command.